Heartland Collegiate Conference: History

 The vast difference in basketball ambitions undermined the HCC from the start.
 While Butler, Evansville, and Valparaiso pursued Division I options for their basketball programs, Franklin and Georgetown continued to play the sport on the NAIA level.
-One month after the HCC was formed, its remaining three members--Indiana Central, Ashland, and St. Joseph's--became charter members of the Great Lakes Valley Conference (GLVC), conceived as a basketball-only league to accommodate the HCC members that played the sport in Division II.
+One month after the HCC was formed, its remaining three members–Indiana Central, Ashland, and St. Joseph's–became charter members of the Great Lakes Valley Conference (GLVC), initially conceived as a basketball-only league to accommodate the HCC members that played the sport in Division II.
 The GLVC soon duplicated HCC offerings in baseball, cross country, golf, and tennis.
 Meanwhile, in 1979 Butler and Evansville became charter members of the new Midwestern City Conference (today's Horizon League), and in 1982 Valparaiso joined the Mid-Continent Conference (today's Summit League).
 These Division I basketball-centered conferences likewise grew to sponsor other sports that duplicated the HCC.

 After the NCAA absorbed the functions of the Association for Intercollegiate Athletics for Women (AIAW) in 1982, the HCC did not expand its offerings to include women's sports.
 Meanwhile, the GLVC added sports for women and solidified its status as primary conference for the members it shared with the HCC.
 Following an interim period in which most HCC members had four of their men's sports competing simultaneously in two conferences, the HCC became a football-only league for the last five years of its existence.
 In the spring of 1985 the HCC held its last championship tournaments in baseball and tennis and its last conference track meet.
-Butler won the league's last all-sports trophy, awarded in May 1985 for the 1984-85 academic year.
+Butler won the league's last all-sports trophy, awarded in May 1985 for the 1984–85 academic year.

 Even before the HCC became a football-only conference, football was considered its signature sport.
 Nevertheless, the league sent a team to the NCAA Division II Football Championship playoffs just three times in twelve seasons.
 For several years after its creation in 1973, Division II had an 8-team football postseason bracket dominated by schools that eventually moved up to the NCAA Division I Football Championship Subdivision (FCS), and HCC playoff teams did not fare well against them.
-In 1983, Butler (9-0-1) lost to UC-Davis, 25-6, and in 1986, Ashland (9-1) lost to North Dakota State, 50-0.
-In 1988, the first year that the bracket was expanded to 16 teams, Butler (8-1-1) lost to Tennessee-Martin, 23-6.
+In 1983, Butler (9–0–1) lost to UC Davis, 25–6, and in 1986, Ashland (9–1) lost to North Dakota State, 50–0.
+In 1988, the first year that the bracket was expanded to 16 teams, Butler (8–1–1) lost to Tennessee-Martin, 23–6.
 As the most successful programs in the HCC, Butler and Ashland each won or shared five conference football championships, but five of the eight members claimed at least one title.
 Indiana Central and Franklin won two apiece, and St. Joseph's won one.